dankirkham/xkcd-skein-fpga/docs/alu.md

 ## Usage
 ### Loading Value from RAM
 When loading a value shorter than 64-bits, make sure that the upper bits are zeroed.
 This can be done by writing a zero from the 64-bit Constants ROM to the Primary Register.
 The Secondary Register does not have this luxury, and zeroing it is much more difficult.
 Good luck.

+Since the Primary and Secondary Registers Rotate at the same time, both registers must be rotated left 16-bits before any writing occurs.
+This is done so that writing to one register does not corrupt the data stored in the other register.
+The purpose of making both registers rotate together is to support the Nonce Pass-through instruction.
+Since it is unknown which register is being passed-through to RAM, both registers are rotated at the same time.

 1. Rotate Primary and Secondary Register left 16-bits.
 2. Write [Primary/Secondary] Register lowest 16-bits.
 3. Rotate Primary and Secondary Register left 16-bits.